-Our rock climbing in Dupag Rock Formation is one of the most exhilarating experiences I did as a casual trekker and a middle-age mom.
-The challenges I did in Masungi Georeserve in Tanay and previous hikes lessened my fear of heights and eventually I gained more strength and courage to do any kind of activities now.
+Our rock climbing in Dupag Rock Formation is one of the most exhilarating experiences I did as a casual trekker and a middle-aged mom.
+The challenges I did in Masungi Georeserve in Tanay and previous hikes lessened my fear of heights and eventually, I gained more strength and courage to do any kind of activities now.
 To which I owe it all to God.

 Dupag Rock Formation is starting to make waves to enthusiast adventure seekers and gained more popularity when featured in GMA-7′s top tv news magazine show, Kapuso mo Jessica Soho.